vitekzkytek/PythonDataIES/README.md

 ## Prerequisities
 The course can be allowed for master students only or JEB109 - Econometrics I. can be set as an explicit prerequisity to allow for 3rd year bachelor students

-The course is designed for students that have already experienced at least some basic coding experience.
-It does not need to be very advanced, but they should know be aware of concepts such as ` for ` loop ,`if` and `else`,`variable` or `function`.
+The course is designed for students that have at least some basic coding experience.
+It does not need to be very advanced, but they should be aware of concepts such as ` for ` loop ,`if` and `else`,`variable` or `function`.

 No knowledge of Python is required for entering the course.